This fruit has clear nutritional benefits — but there’s little evidence it can prevent or treat illness

 Here are some of the most common health claims about elderberries.

 Elderberries are perhaps best known as a cold and flu treatment.
-But studies to determine how well they work have mixed results.
+But studies to determine how well they work have had mixed results.

 For example, a 2019 study found that elderberry fights the flu in many different ways.
 A little over a year later, another study found no evidence that elderberry reduces the length or severity of the flu.